iontodirel/find_devices/README.md

 The example uses find_devices to write the volume controls to JSON.
 For each volume control, we print the name, type and value, and we set it to 100%.

+To change the volume via command line: `find_devices --audio.control Speakers --audio.channels="Front Left,Front Center" --audio.volume 60 --audio.channel-type=capture`

+You can also change the volume of all capture channels without specifying the control or channel name: `find_devices --audio.volume 100 --audio.channel-type=capture`

 To change a volume control using amixer: `amixer -c 0 sset Speaker 100%`

 ### Scripting example